 - Students with a booked time slot should first inform anyone occupying their booked PC that they have a valid booking.

 - Students who fail to vacate when requested will be subject to Student Discipline Policy for General Misconduct Policy and Procedure.

 The computers at the University are limited and many students need to use them for course activities.
 If you are not using them for study purposes, please make them available for those who need to use them.
 For more information on lab locations refer to Computer Labs.

 Student printing is maintained by Ellipsis Media via the Print Kiosk (formerly Print Express).
 The printers on the network are used by many users in different laboratories and running different applications.
-If the setup of the printers is altered then their operation for other applications will not work as required.
+If the setup of the printers is altered, then their operation for other applications will not work as required.
 Therefore, please leave the printer setups as they are.
 For more information refer to Student Printing.